What to Wear to the Masters Tournament

-If you’re planning to meet up with a friend later, don’t forget Cell Phones are prohibited on the course.
+If you’re planning to meet up with a friend later, don’t forget cell phones are prohibited on the course.
 Therefore, you will need to wear a watch and keep track of time the old-fashioned way.
 If you need to make a call, the Augusta National offers phone banks with free local calls throughout the course.

-April’s weather in Georgia can be a bit unpredictable with occasional cold fronts or popup thunderstorms.
+Augusta’s weather in April can be a bit unpredictable, with occasional cold fronts or popup thunderstorms.
 So make sure you are checking the weather ahead of your arrival.
 Nevertheless, it’s not a bad idea to pack a pair of pants in the event of an unseasonably cold day.
 Other things you may want to throw into your suitcase include a rain jacket or poncho, a hat, sunglasses, and sunscreen to protect you from the warm Georgia sun.